GodRishUniverse/bearml/README.md

 Implementing batched multiplication wasn't as straight forward as expected as the computation for each batch coordinate was also needed to be done according to the broadcasting done - brodcasted shape and then using the strides with it

 Another thing that I started with was using the identity matrix for when we do the backward pass for the Tensors, however, The Jacobian computation requires using a whole Tensor of Ones (1s) rather than an identity matrix.
 Moreover, using the  identity matrix is also flawed because the identity matrix only exists for square matrices and in our case we do not use square matrices - we also have rectangular matrices to consider when we change shapes.

+### Current Hurdle
+Another roadblock in front of me is the reduction and transpose operations to be applied in the backward passes to take into account the cases for broadcasting operations.
+I am not sure about that right now...